-This document describes the ways in which SEND provision and responsibilities are managed - Covid-19 may impact the outworking time frames of aspects of this for the forseeable future
+This document describes the ways in which SEND provision and responsibilities are managed.

 St Peter and St Paul Catholic Primary School is committed to meeting the needs of all pupils including those with Special Educational Needs and Disabilities (SEND).
 Our expectation is that children and young people with SEND will receive An education that enables them to make progress so that they: